 What Happens When You Report a Google Review?

 2. Scroll through the reviews and click on the three dots next to the one you want to report.

-10 Ways to boost your google ranking with reviews
+Dowload free guide to boost google ranking with reviews

+What Happens When You Report a Google Review?